What are RF connectors?

 Operating frequency: 0 to 50 GHz

-PL-259 is one of the oldest RF connector used for low frequency applications such as amateur radio and marine communication systems.
-It has a strong structure, easy to assemble with coaxial cable and still popular among radio enthusiasts.
+PL-259 is one of the oldest RF connectors used for low-frequency applications such as amateur radio and marine communication systems.
+It has a strong structure, easy to assemble with coaxial cable, and is still popular among radio enthusiasts.

 Operating frequency: Below 200 MHz

-SO-239 is yet another low frequency RF connector typically used in applications below 100 MHz range.
+SO-239 is yet another low-frequency RF connector typically used in applications below the 100 MHz range.

 Operating frequency: Below 100 MHz